timdream/wordfreq/API.md

 ### stop(triggerCallbacks)

 Terminate the worker and remove all the pending works.
+Once terminated, the instance should be discorded as it will not respond to any new queries.

 If `triggerCallbacks` is set to `true`, trigger all pending callbacks without arguments.
 Callbacks must not attempt to append a new task when called; doing so will result a loop.